deusebio/kubeflow-ci-cli/scripts/kf1288-poetry-migration/CONTRIBUTING.md

 ## How to Manage Python Dependencies and Environments

+### Prerequisites

 `tox` is the only tool required locally, as `tox` internally installs and uses `poetry`, be it to manage Python dependencies or to run `tox` environments.
+To install it: `pipx install tox`.

 Optionally, `poerty` can be additionally installed independently just for the sake of running Python commands locally outside of `tox` during debugging/development.
-Refer to the respective official docs for [installing poetry](https://python-poetry.org/docs/#installation) and [installing tox](https://tox.wiki/en/latest/installation.html).
+To install it: `pipx install poetry`.

 ### Updating Dependencies